peazip/PeaZip-Translations/README.md

 Each x.y subfolder contains language file for a specific release, minor releases x.y.z shares the same text.

 NOTE FOR TRANSLATORS
-Instructions about how to provide a translated language file is provided in peazip-x.y.z.about_translations.zip package, featured in: https://github.com/giorgiotani/PeaZip-Translations/releases/tag/x.y.z subfolder.
+Instructions about how to provide a translated language file is provided in peazip-x.y.z.about_translations.zip package, featured in github.com/giorgiotani/PeaZip-Translations/releases/tag/x.y.z subfolder.
 Translations are covered by GFDL copyleft license, and can be sent to support mail address giorgio.tani.software@gmail.com

 PeaZip official domain http://www.peazip.org